ksylvan/binaural/README.md

 - Huang, T. L., & Charyton, C. (2008).
 A comprehensive review of the psychological effects of brainwave entrainment.
 Alternative Therapies in Health and Medicine, 14(5), 38-50.
 - Le Scouarnec, R. P., Poirier, R. M., Owens, J. E., Gauthier, J., Taylor, A. G., & Foresman, P. A. (2001).
 Use of binaural beat tapes for treatment of anxiety: A pilot study.
 Alternative Therapies in Health and Medicine, 7(1), 58-63.
 - Chaieb, L., Wilpert, E. C., Reber, T. P., & Fell, J. (2015).
 Auditory beat stimulation and its effects on cognition and mood states.
 Frontiers in Psychiatry, 6, 70.
+- Wahbeh, H., Calabrese, C., & Zwickey, H. (2007).
+Binaural beat technology in humans: a pilot study to assess psychologic and physiologic effects.
+Journal of Alternative and Complementary Medicine, 13(1), 25-32.
+- Kraus, J., & Porubanová, M. (2015).
+The effect of binaural beats on working memory capacity.
+Studia Psychologica, 57(2), 135-145.
+- Jirakittayakorn, N., & Wongsawat, Y. (2018).
+A novel insight of effects of a 3-Hz binaural beat on sleep stages during sleep.
+Frontiers in Human Neuroscience, 12, 387.
+- Stumbrys, T., Erlacher, D., & Schredl, M. (2014).
+Testing the potential of binaural beats to induce lucid dreams.
+Dreaming, 24(3), 208–217.
+- Prinsloo, S., Lyle, R., & Sewell, D. (2018).
+Alpha-Theta Neurofeedback for Chronic Pain: A Pilot Study.
+Journal of Neurotherapy, 22(3), 193-211.

 ## License